ombulabs/blog/_posts/2018-09-13-refactoring-template-pattern.markdown

 author: "cleiviane"
 ---

-In our last article of the [refactoring series](https://www.ombulabs.com/blog/tags/code-refactor) we saw how design patterns can be used to let our ruby code beautiful and clean.
+In our last article of the [refactoring series](https://www.ombulabs.com/blog/tags/code-refactor) we saw how design patterns can be used to let our Ruby code beautiful and clean.
 Design patterns are a powerful tool for any developer and a familiarity with them will lead to better code by forcing a consideration of SOLID principles.

 Now let's talk about other pattern that when properly used can be very helpful: *The Template Method*.